wxWidgets/Phoenix/manylinux/README.md

 wxPython sdist to be present in the ../dist folder.
 This makes it easy to build using the exact same source code that was used to build already released versions of wxPython, and also saves the time needed for the code generation steps.
-The Python invoke package is also needed, but if you used ../requirements.txt to install packages into your Python then you've already got it.
+The Python invoke package is also needed.

 To start a build run a command like the following: